OctopusDeploy/blog/blog/2017-11/using-the-wildfly-cli.md

  - Java
 ---

 The WildFly CLI is a powerful administration tool, exposing both an interactive console and scripting capabilities.
-The CLI can be used to query and configure all aspects of the WildFly application server, and in this blog post we’ll take a look at how to use the console and configure some common customizations of the WildFly server.
+The CLI can be used to query and configure all aspects of the WildFly application server, and in this blog post we’ll take a high level look at how to use the CLI.

 ## Logging In